whowechina/musec_pico/README.md

 8. Install the button pads using M3*8mm screws.
    <img src="doc/assemble_9.jpg" width="80%">

+9. Only for Musec Pico+, you can put springs onto the spring seats.

-9. Install the top housing, you need to screw many M3 screws.
+10. Install the top housing, you need to screw many M3 screws.
    <img src="doc/assemble_10.jpg" width="80%">

-10. Put the anti-slip pads on the bottom, right on top of the screws.
+11. Put the anti-slip pads on the bottom, right on top of the screws.

 #### Caution
 * Each 3D printer and filament has its own tolerance.
 If you find the stem holes on the pedal keycap are too tight, use some needle or knife to enlarge them a little bit.